Chickweed

 Traditional Uses

-Skin & Tissue Comfort: Chickweed has long been used both internally and externally to support comfortable, healthy skin.
-Traditional herbalists turn to chickweed when the skin feels hot, irritated, or itchy, and for general skin wellness.
+Chickweed has long been used internally and externally to support comfortable, healthy skin.
+It is especially valued where skin feels hot, irritated, itchy, or inflamed.

 Properties